RhyanRodriguez3/SQL-Guide/README.md

-# **SQL Fundamentals Guide**
+# **SQL Guide**
 - Each file in this repo contains SQL codes for reuse.
-- Structured Query Language (SQL) is used to manipulate data with DQL and databases with DDL, DML, and DCL.
+- Structured Query Language (SQL) manipulates data with DQL and databases with DDL, DML, and DCL.
-- Relationship DataBase Management Systems (RDBMS) such as Oracle, MS SQL Server, etc have different versions of SQL.
+- Relational DataBase Management Systems (RDBMS) such as Oracle and MS SQL Server have different versions of SQL.

 ## 1. Data Query Language (DQL) are commands to retrieve and manipulate data.
 <details>